DIAMOND HISTORY

 Denise, Netherlands

-This tour is meant for people who are interested in buying a diamond, and like to add a unique value to this purchase.
+Are you considering purchasing some special jewelry, and would you like to add a unique value to this purchase?
 Before the actual factory visit, you learn everything about the diamond workers of Amsterdam.
 A 3 km walk takes you through the neighbourhoods of their homes and factories.
 It is a social story about the changing society in the 19th and 20th century.
 On the one hand these changes left their mark on the diamond workers.
 On the other hand, the diamond workers left a strong mark on these changes.

 Your guide Eva uses personal stories from her own family tree to illustrate the diamond workers history.
 Throughout the walk, these people – and their legacy – come back to life.